tnebooks/12th-zoology/content.en/zoology/molecular-genetics/_index.md

 **Fig. 5.13 d- Termination of the process of translation**

-**5.13 Regulation of gene expression** We have previously established how DNA
+## Regulation of gene expression

-is organized into genes, how genes store genetic information, and how this information
+We have previously established how DNA is organized into genes, how genes store genetic information, and how this information is expressed.

-is expressed.
 We now consider the most fundamental issues in molecular genetics.
 How is genetic expression regulated?
 Evidence in support of the idea that genes can be turned on and off is very convincing.
 Regulation of gene expression has been extensively studied in prokaryotes, especially in _E. coli_.
 Gene expression can be controlled or regulated at transcriptional or post transcriptional or translational level.
 Here, we are going to discuss regulation of gene expression at transcriptional level.
 Usually, small extracellular or intracellular metabolites trigger initiation or inhibition of gene expression.
 The clusters of gene with related functions are called operons.
 They usually transcribe single mRNA molecules.
 In _E.coli_, nearly 260 genes are grouped into 75 different operons.

 Many antibiotics do not allow pathogenic bacteria to flourish in animal host because they inhibit one or the other stage of bacterial protein synthesis.
 The antibiotic tetracycline inhibits binding between aminoacyl tRNA and mRNA.
 Neomycin inhibits the interaction between tRNA and mRNA.
 Erythromycin inhibits the translocation of mRNA along the ribosome.
 Streptomycin inhibits the initiation of translation and causes misreading.
 Chloramphenicol inhibits peptidyl transferase and formation of peptide bonds.